 Dinner at the Original Din Tai Fung

-On day two of our 48 Hours in Taipei with Kids itinerary, you are going to take a trip to the Taipei Zoo, ride the Maokong Gondola to drink tea in a traditional tea house and end the day with a visit to Taipei’s most famous night market.
+On our second day in Taipei with kids we took a trip to the Taipei Zoo, before riding the Maokong Gondola to drink tea in a traditional teahouse.
+We ended the day with a visit to the most famous Taipei night market, Shilin.

 Morning: Taipei Zoo

 If you’re visiting Taiwan with kids, you probably won’t get away without visiting the Taipei Zoo, one of the most famous Taipei attractions for children.
 There’s a huge amount to see here, so if you are pushed for time and only want to spend the morning here, you should take note of the Taipei Zoo hours and arrive at opening time.
 The zoo is pretty big so make use of the shuttle trains if you are visiting with small kids, and you can also rent strollers here.
 You will be given a ticket to visit the giant pandas when you enter the zoo, so don’t miss your allotted time slot.
 Read more about the Taipei Zoo and plan your visit here on the Taipei Zoo website